gilatoes/arduino-optiga-trust-x/README.md

 one-way authentication example is used to verify the authenticity of Trust X chip.
 It makes use of Trust X chip crypto functions to implement the authentication function.

 ### E09firmwareUpdate (TBD)
-firmwareupdate example is a basic example that verify the hash result.
+firmwareupdate example is a basic example of ECDH.

 ### E10generateKeypair
 generateKeypair example is a Trust X toolbox feature that demonstrates ECC256 keypair generation.
 The private key can either be exported in plaintext or held within the security controller.
 If the private key is to be stored in the security controller, the example should be modified to specify the destination Object ID.
 The generated key pair can be used for cryptographic operations.

+## Helper Routines
 ### H01objectDump
 objectDump is a helper routine that displays all Trust X objects.
 These objects including all data objects and status objects.
 This is especially useful for certificates locations.